dragonesti/upload-file/README.md

-# contact-form
+# Upload file form
-Simple contact form use: php validation, ajax, jquery.
+Simple form to upload file do folder.

-This is usefull on static website if you need simple contact form.
+## Simple validation
-Sending form is implemented through php mail() function.
+Form show example how to validate size and extension of uploaded file.

-To set the recipient's adess, you need to edit file inc/mail.php and change e-mail address
+It was created for educational purposes.